-(C) What is the interpretation which is common to both quantum system $(B_1)$ and classical system $(B_2)$ ?

-And we conclude that

-(D) the answer to the question (C) is uniquely determined as "quantum language", where quantum language can describe classical systems as well as quantum systems.
+(C) What is the interpretation which is common to both quantum system (B_1) and classical system (B_2) ?
+And we conclude that (D) the answer to the question (C) is uniquely determined as "quantum language", where quantum language can describe classical systems as well as quantum systems.
 Since quantum language is not physics but language (= metaphysics), quantum language (= the linguistic interpretation of quantum mechanics) is completely different from other quantum interpretations.
-In this sense, we are convinced that even if some propose the "final" interpretation of quantum mechanics in the realistic view (i.e., 5 in Figure 1.1 )

-1.1 Quantum language (= measurement theory)
+In this sense, we are convinced that $\left(E\right)$ quantum language (= the linguistic interpretation of quantum mechanics) is forever, even if some propose the "final" interpretation of quantum mechanics in the realistic view (i.e., 5 in Figure 1.1) 1.2 The outline of quantum language 1.2.1 The classification of quantum language (=measurement theory) Quantum language (= measurement theory) is classified as follows.